ERC Consolidator Grant 2025 · 60 months

 Transport resilience for an uncertain world.

-TRANSFORM builds a smart estimate-then-optimize framework that connects real-time decisions to long-term investments in multimodal urban mobility — so cities can adapt to disruption instead of merely react to it.
+TRANSFORM builds a smart estimate-then-optimize framework that connects real-time decisions to long-term investments in multimodal urban mobility.

 TU